mrettl/conforce/CONTRIBUTING.md

    - `cf_abq` contains modules that require Abaqus Python and do not run in Python 3.*
    - `cf_shared` contains modules that run in both, Abaqus Python and Python 3.*

+## Naming Conventions

+The naming conventions follow the [Style Guid for Python Code](https://peps.python.org/pep-0008/).
+However, there are a few exceptions.

 ### Variables

  - A mathematical naming convention is used for variables.
-   - Matrices are upper case.
+   - Matrices and vectors are upper case.
    - Scalars are lower case.
    - Matrix components are scalars and thus are lower case.
 The index is written without an underscore.
      E.g. `X = [x0, x1, x2]`